fenio/ugly-nas/README.md

 * L. 4 x M5 PC Fan Screws
 * N. 4 x 6mm M3 Truss Head Bolts

-You can gather them yourself and save few bucks but maybe buying case from Odroid is simpler way to get all of this ;)
+Assembling these parts individually may save some money, but purchasing the case directly from Odroid is more convenient for acquiring all necessary components in one go.

 ### Performance